drekka/Locus/README.md

 ## Step 3: Access your settings

+At this point your settings are all ready to go.
 You can retrieve values directly from the container like this:

 ```swift
 let url: URL = SettingsContainer.shared[SettingKey.serverUrl]
 ```

-or... use the provided property wrapper like this:
+or use the provided property wrapper like this:

 ```swift
 class SomeClass {